vic-ma/howtodismantle.github.io/_posts/2026-01-30-The-Weigh-Forward-Connecting-CAS-PDN-Scales-to-Peakboard.md

 ![CAS Extension Setup - PDN and PB2 Scale Types with ECR Protocols](/assets/2026-01-30/cas-extension-scale-setup.png)

-### Identify the scale's port number
+### Identify the scale's port ID

 When we plug our scale into a USB port, the scale automatically emulates a virtual COM port.
-In order for our data source to connect to the scale, we need to identify the scale's COM port number.
+In order for our data source to connect to the scale, we need to identify the scale's COM port ID.

-To do this, we open the Windows Device Manager and look for the virtual COM port that the scale created.
-There could be other virtual or physical COM ports, so the COM port number can differ from system to system.
+To do this, we open Windows Device Manager and look for the virtual COM port that the scale created.
+There may be other virtual or physical COM ports, so the correct COM port ID can change based on the system.

 ![Windows Device Manager - CAS USB Scale COM Port Detection](/assets/2026-01-30/windows-device-manager-cas-com-port.png)